dpopkov/sfgpc/README.md

 * Add PetTypes in with Bootstrap (startup).
 Closes #28.
 * Enhance Owners with contact info and Pets.
 Closes #29.
 * Create Specialty Map Service Impl.
 Closes #27.
+* Create Specialties, add to Vets on Startup (Bootstrap).
+Closes #30.